Supergiovane/KNXUltimate/README.md

 knxUltimateClient.Connect();
 ```

 <br/>
 <br/>

-## Full featured sample (you can find this sample in the "sample.js" file):
+## Full featured sample (you can find this sample in the "sample.js" file)

 ```javascript
 const knx = require("./index.js");